Wednesday, March 16, 2022

 In a similar vein, the same scenario played out between Papa Awo of the UPN and Alhaji Shehu Shagari of the NPN in the Second Republic.
 Papa Awo brought Free Education at all levels and Free Healthcare to the negotiation table, but NPN wouldn't oblige to his demands.

-About a week before his death, Mr. Dan Agbese of the Newswatch magazine, wrote, when (Papa Awo) is gone, he would be remembered as the best President Nigeria ever had.
+About a week before his death, Mr. Dan Agbese of the Newswatch magazine wrote, When (Papa Awo) is gone, he would be remembered as the best President Nigeria ever had.
 And when death eventually came, the Ikemba of Nnewi, Odumegwu Ojukwu, declared, he (Papa Awo) was the best President Nigeria ever had.
-Indeed he was.
-Many years after his death, we are yet to see another Nigeria so eloquently eulogized or revered in life and death.
+Indeed, he was.
+Many years after his death, we are yet to see another Nigeria so eloquently eulogised or revered in life and death.